esoterik0/ListMaster/README.md

 mazedat.py contains content used under the CC-BY 4.0 License from Maze Rats by Ben Milton.

 # Usage
-- Clone into a folter ListMaster
+- Clone into a folder ListMaster
+- create and enter a virtual environment (optional)
+- from the ListMaster folder run: 'pip install -r LM.pip
-- from the ListMaster folder: `python start.py'
+- from the ListMaster folder run: `python start.py'

 Alternatively use the windows EXE